jlikhuva/blog/posts/sketching.md

             buckets.push(false);
         }

-        // initialize the hash functions randomly
+        // initialize the hash functions randomly.
         let mut hash_functions = Vec::with_capacity(k);
         for _ in 0..k {
             hash_functions.push(RandomState::new());